 10 Frequently Asked Questions about Support At Home

-From 1 November 2025, Support at Home will be introduced.
+Support at Home was introduced on November 1, 2025.
 Here are ten frequently asked questions to help guide you through the changes.

 Question 1: What is Support at Home?

-It will replace the current Home Care Packages (HCP) Program and Short-Term Restorative Care (STRC) Programme.
+It replaced the previous Home Care Packages (HCP) Program and Short-Term Restorative Care (STRC) Programme.

-The Commonwealth Home Support Programme (CHSP) will remain in place until at least 1 July 2027 when it is planned to merge with the Support at Home Program.
+The Commonwealth Home Support Programme (CHSP) remains in place until at least 1 July 2027, when it is planned to merge with the Support at Home Program.

-Question 2: When will Support at Home be introduced?
+Question 2: When was Support at Home introduced?

 The Support at Home Program provides flexible, personalised services to meet individual needs.
-It expands on the current 4 Home Care Package levels, offering 8 levels of care.
+It expanded on the previous four Home Care Package levels by introducing eight levels of care.

 Question 3: Who is eligible for Support at Home?

-Eligibility will be similar to the current aged care programs.
-Older Australians requiring assistance to remain living independently at home will need an assessment through the Single Assessment Service.
-ACAT and RAS will cease to exist from 1 November 2025.
+Eligibility remains similar to the previous aged care programs.
+Older Australians requiring assistance to remain living independently at home need an assessment through the Single Assessment Service.

 Question 4: How does Support at Home work?

-The program provides flexible, personalised services to meet individual needs.
-It expands on the current 4 Home Care Package levels, offering 8 levels of care.
+The program provides flexible, personalised services tailored to individual needs.
+It expanded the previous four Home Care Package levels into eight levels of care.

-It includes an integrated assessment focusing on an older person’s physical, emotional, social, and mental health to enhance overall wellbeing.
+It includes an integrated assessment that focuses on an older person’s physical, emotional, social, and mental health to enhance overall wellbeing.

 Care levels range from 1 (entry-level) to 8 (high-level clinical care), based on care needs.

-• End-of-Life Pathway (additional services for those with less than 3 months to live, supporting home care)
+- End-of-Life Pathway (additional services for those with less than three months to live, supporting care at home)

-Short-term pathways are designed to help Support at Home participants remain independent, without relying on ongoing services, while also providing an option for end-of-life support.
+These short-term pathways are designed to help participants remain independent without relying on ongoing services, while also providing an option for end-of-life support.

 Question 5: How is Support at Home different to Home Care Packages?

-The new program aims to be more user-friendly by offering:
+The program is designed to be more user-friendly by offering:

 Question 6: What services are available through Support at Home?